nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 A GUI similar to the below should appear in a few seconds.<br>
    ![Ui](images/UG/Ui_current.png)
+The main application consists of 3 components, namely:
+* Food List
+* Result Display
+* User Input Box
 --------------------------------------------------------------------------------------------------------------------
 ## Trying out your first command!
 Not sure how to start?
 Don't worry, let's start out with a simple command as an example using the sample data provided WIFE when you first start up.

-* Type the following command in the rectangular command box at the bottom of WIFE and press 'Enter' on your keyboard to execute it.
+* Type the following command in the user input box at the bottom of WIFE and press 'Enter' on your keyboard to execute it.

   `add n/Coca Cola u/Cans q/5 e/01-01-2099 t/Soft Drink t/Beverage` </br>